 All of a sudden she panicked!

-It wasn’t her pillow or her blanket and all of her bed time stuffed animals were not in the same place (my poor baby has so much anxiety).
+It wasn’t her pillow or her blanket and all of her bed time stuffed animals were not in the same place.
+She likes routine and things in their place so this was hard for her.

-So I did what I could and let her know that change was ok and that her bed was now extra cozy.
+So I did what I could and explained that change was ok and that her bed was now extra cozy.
 After some negotiation I left her with her new pillow and blanket but she remained with her baby blanket and her old sheet (something about it being softer then the new one).
 Some might think I caved, but I call it a success.

 The next day I put her down for a nap with no problems or new negotiations.